Viruses that can lead to cancer

 Nearly all women with cervical cancer show signs of HPV infection on lab tests, but most women infected with HPV will not develop cervical cancer.
 Even though doctors can test women for HPV, there is no treatment directed at HPV itself.
 If the HPV causes abnormal cells to start growing, these cells can be removed or destroyed.

-Women who are found to have HPV infection may be checked for abnormal cells more often than those who are not.
 Our document HPV and HPV Testing has more information on this topic.

 HPV and other cancers